Leadership

 Student Worker

-Chris is a student worker in the Center for Media and Information Literacy at Temple University.
-In this role he helps run the office and is the associate producer for the TUTV show, Media Inside Out.
-Chris is a sophomore Special Education major with an interest in all forms of art and media.
+Vivian is the student worker for the Center for Media and Information Literacy at Temple University.
+In this role, she helps run the office and is the associate producer for the TUTV show, Media Inside Out.
+Vivian is a senior Media Studies and Production student with an interest in all forms of children’s media and media literacy.

 CMIL Alumni